MohanDrey24/MohanDrey24/README.md

 # 💫 About Me:
 Hi.
 I'm Mohan Drey.
-I'm a full-stack web developer.
+I'm a full-stack web developer passionate about building meaningful and impactful projects.
+I'm currently launching an online magazine where I tear into life, politics, and technology with raw, unfiltered rants.

 ## 🌐 Socials: